Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

    * **sh /opt/seagate/cortx/s3/scripts/s3-sanity-test.sh**

 #.
 Mark down the management IP that you queried in step 6, and refer to `Onboarding into CORTX <Preboarding_and_Onboarding.rst>`_ to configure the management dashboard.

+#.
+Now that you have CORTX up and running, `these instructions <testing_ova.rst>`_ describe a simple process to test the system and observe activity in the CORTX GUI.

 *************
 Miscellaneous
 *************

 **Note**: Operating system updates are not supported due to specific kernel dependencies.